Dr Phillip Horky, AM (Chicago), PhD (Southern California)

-Most areas and periods of ancient philosophy (especially Presocratics, Plato, Aristotle, and Pythagoreanism); intellectual history of Greece, Rome, and the Near East.
+Most areas and periods of ancient philosophy (especially Presocratics, Plato, Aristotle, and Pythagoreanism); Greek literature; intellectual history of Greece, Rome, and the Near East.

 Phillip Sidney Horky is Lecturer of Classics and Director of the Centre for the Study of the Ancient Mediterranean and Near East (CAMNE).
 His research focuses on ancient philosophy, especially in its literary, historical, and intellectual contexts.
-He has recently published a monograph, Plato and Pythagoreanism (Oxford University Press, 2013), on the importance of mathematical Pythagoreanism for the development of Plato's philosophy, as well as articles on cosmology in the Early Academy, dialectic and ontology in Theophrastus' Metaphysics, and Hellenistic ethics in ancient Italy.
+He has recently published a monograph, Plato and Pythagoreanism (Oxford University Press, 2013; paperback forthcoming), on the importance of mathematical Pythagoreanism for the development of Plato's philosophy, as well as articles on cosmology in the Early Academy, dialectic and ontology in Theophrastus' Metaphysics, and Hellenistic ethics in ancient Italy.
 He has also recently completed several new articles: two are devoted to Aristotle's responses to the Presocratics (Empedocles and Philolaus, respectively); one is a study of theoretical philosophy among the Hellenistic Pythagoreans; and another proposes to determine the notion of 'Italic' philosophy in the late Hellenistic world.

 Dr Horky is working on three major research projects.
 The first project, tentatively entitled Pythagorean Philosophy, 250 BCE to 200 CE, investigates the philosophy of those Hellenistic and Post-Hellenistic philosophers who associated themselves with Pythagoreanism after its dissolution in the mid-4th Century BCE.
-The second project is the development of an international research network, with special focus on the idea of the Ancient Republic, co-organized with Prof. Monte Johnson of the University of California - San Diego and Dr Grant Nelsestuen of the University of Wisconsin - Madison.
+The second project is the development of an international research network, with special focus on the idea of the Ancient Republic, co-organized with Prof. Monte Johnson of the University of California-San Diego and Dr Grant Nelsestuen of the University of Wisconsin-Madison.
 This project is currently funded by a Global Engagement Facilitation Grant from the International Office at Durham University and an A.W.
 Mellon Foundation Workshop Grant from the Center for the Humanities at the University of Wisconsin-Madison.
 Finally, Dr Horky is preparing an edited volume on Cosmos in the Ancient World, with papers taken from Classics and Ancient History's 2012-13 Research Seminar.
 Publications, drafts, and a current CV can be found on his Academia.edu web page.

-Before coming to Durham, Dr Horky taught at Stanford University and at Claremont McKenna College.
+Before coming to Durham, Dr Horky taught at Stanford University (2007-10).
 For the academic year 2010-11, he was a Residential Fellow at Harvard University's Center for Hellenic Studies.

 - Ancient Philosophy